 Certificate transparency monitoring

-If you enable CT Monitoring, we’ll send you an email whenever your domain is recognized in a CT log.
-Usually, the certificate we find is legitimate and no further action is required.
+If you enable Certificate Transparency (CT) Monitoring, Cloudflare will send you an email whenever your domain is recognized in a CT log.
+Usually, these certificates are legitimate and do not require further action.
 We send emails so you can double-check for yourself.
-In rare cases, you may believe a certificate is illegitimate.
-This is when action is suggested (see below).

 Opting in and out

-Alerts are turned off by default.
-If you want to receive alerts, of the Cloudflare dashboard.
-Depending on your plan, you’ll either see a simple toggle (turn it to “on”) or an option to “add” emails.
-We’ve provided the “add” option for those of you on Business and Enterprise plans.
-You can enter your desired email recipients — these addresses do not have to be tied to Cloudflare accounts.
+- Business and Enterprise customers will see an option to add emails.
+These addresses do not have to be tied to Cloudflare accounts.
 If you want to send emails to more than 10 people, consider setting up an email alias ().

 Emails to be concerned about